NSW Work Injury Claim

 What evidence helps a psychological injury workers compensation claim?

-Useful evidence can include treating reports, certificates of capacity, a chronology, workplace emails or messages, complaints, rosters, performance documents, witness details, and records showing how symptoms affect work capacity.
+Useful evidence can include treating reports, certificates of capacity, a dated chronology, workplace emails or messages, complaints, rosters, performance documents, witness details, and records showing how symptoms affect work capacity.

 Is there a fixed psychological injury payout in NSW?